Sutton585/Hugo/content/english/ux/_index.md

     content: "Investing in the UX of systems/ops helps me build the trust and tooling to turn a source of friction into your team's secret weapon."
     bulletpoints:
       - "Maintain clarity and alignment across research, design, and dev."
-      - "Scalable agile workflows, design systems, automated tooling and internal resources."
+      - "Scalable delivery workflows, Figma design systems, automated tooling and AI-enhancement."
       - "Docs that stay useful and organized.
 No more Slack archaeology."
     button:
       enable: false